juangmaulana/Capstone/FE/README.md

 ## Getting Started

+First, do `npm install` in FE folder after cloning the repository

-First, run the development server:
+Then, run the development server:

 ```bash
 npm run dev